The Fascinating History of Caffeine

 A well-accepted legend in China states that in 2732 B.C., Emperor Shen Nung first discovered tea.

 It is said that leaves from a wild tree blew into the pot of water he was boiling.
-The scent that came from the boiling leaves pleased him and he drank some of it.
+The scent that came from the boiling leaves pleased him, so he drank some of it.

 He was said to have felt a warm feeling throughout his body as if the liquid was investigating him.

 Nung named the new brew “ch’a,” which means "to check" or "investigate."